chakra-ui/panda/website/pages/docs/guides/component-library.md

 > In the examples below, we use `tsup` as the build tool.
 You can use any other build tool.

+## Recommendations

+- Library Code shouldn't be published on npm and App code uses Panda, use [ship build info](#ship-the-build-info-file) approach
+- App code might not use Panda, use the [static css](#ship-a-static-css-file) file approach
+- App code lives in an internal monorepo, use the [include src files](#include-the-src-files) approach
+- Library code doesn't ship components but only ships tokens, patterns or recipes, use the [ship preset](#ship-a-panda-preset) approach

+> ⚠️ If you use the `include src files` or `ship build info` approach, you might also need to ship a `preset` if your library code has any custom tokens, patterns or recipes.

 ## Ship a Panda Preset

 This is the simplest approach.
 You can include the token, semantic tokens, text styles, etc. within a preset and consume them in your projects.